botherder/androidqf/README.md

 Snoopdroid 2 is a portable tool to simplify the acquisition of relevant forensic data from Android devices.
 It is the successor of [Snoopdroid](https://github.com/botherder/snoopdroid), re-written in Go and leveraging official adb binaries.

+Snoopdroid 2 is intended to provide a simple and portable cross-platform utility to quickly acquire data from Android devices.
+It is similar in functionality to [mvt-android](https://github.com/mvt-project/mvt).
+However, contrary to MVT, Snoopdroid 2 is designed to be easily run by non-tech savvy users as well.

 ## Build

 In order to build Snoopdroid 2 you will need Go 1.15+ installed.
 You will also need to install `make`.
 When ready you can clone the repository and run any of the following commands, depending on which platform you would like to run Snoopdroid 2 on: